Architecture Design Studio - MB

 Description of course:

 The Design Studio is the core course of the summer program, and required for all AD students.
 Design projects are the basis for learning in the studio and will be the basis for discussions, presentations, and the development of individual design skills.
 The studios at DIS emphasize the awareness and knowledge of designing for a context outside your own and use Copenhagen as an ‘urban laboratory’ for exploration and precedent study.
 Project work will be done both individually and in teams.

 Learning objectives across DIS design studio courses:

-Exploring Danish architecture and design on field studies and study tours as well as through the exposure to Danish and Scandinavian architecture in studio.
+Exploring Danish, Scandinavian and Northern European architecture and design on field studies and study tours as well as through the exposure to Danish, Scandinavian and European faculty in studio

 Studying and working with Danish and Scandinavian architecture and design methods and philosophies shaped by democratic, humanistic, and contextual aspirations